shrey3000/3-Stage_Ring_Oscillator/README.md

 ![image](https://github.com/shrey3000/3-Stage_Ring_Oscillator/assets/72602113/16144403-9477-4a22-b0ab-54be28503a0d)

-**Sarpentine connection**
+**Serpentine connection**

-As to maintain uniform parasatics thoughout the design we use some practices and serpentine is one of those.In this practice we try to maintain approximately equal netlength of crucial nets so that we can predict accurate propagation delay of CMOS invertors.
+As to maintain uniform parasitics thoughout the design we use some practices and serpentine is one of those.
+In this practice, we try to maintain the approximately equal net length of crucial nets so that we can predict the accurate propagation delay of CMOS invertors.

 ![image](https://github.com/shrey3000/3-Stage_Ring_Oscillator/assets/72602113/a1ef5f28-cb45-4870-90bd-fe6cfba31479)

 **Via**

-In general the use via is avoided as using via means to drill a hole through the layers while manifacturing which can effect its performance and relaibility.
-In the analog layout I have used the via to connect "metal1" to "metal2" as I was using "metal2" for the interconnection of CMOS invertors.
+In general, the use of via is avoided as using via means to drill a hole through the layers while manufacturing which can affect its performance and reliability.
+In the analog layout, I have used the via to connect "metal1" to "metal2" as I was using "metal2" for the interconnection of CMOS invertors.

 ![image](https://github.com/shrey3000/3-Stage_Ring_Oscillator/assets/72602113/420462a0-b6cf-45ca-8c69-03bb967ab8da)